stephan-klein/supersonic/docs/tooling/cli/emulators/genymotion.md

 1. Genymotion runs the emulator in Oracle VirtualBox, so first you need to have that installed.
 On [Oracle VirtualBox](https://www.virtualbox.org/) you will find instructions and download links.
 If you are running on Windows, we recommend you downloading the Genymotion version that comes bundled with Virtual Box and skip this step.

-2. After VirtuaBox is installed, head over to [Genymotion](http://www.genymotion.com/).
+2. After VirtualBox is installed, head over to [Genymotion](http://www.genymotion.com/).
 Genymotion is free to for non-commericial use but requires you to create an account.
 So sign up and download the latest version for your platform.

 3. Install Genymotion and make sure to install the **Genymotion Shell** (when prompted about it) too.
 Without the Shell installed, Steroids CLI won't be able to launch the emulator.